technofocus-pte/mdrnzintlgntappsdepth/Lab guides/Lab 8/Lab 8-Add advanced client-side functionality to your site.md

     ![](./media/image11.png)

-**Step 5: Create a webpage**
+### **Task 5: Create a webpage**

 Now that you've enabled the Web API and configured user permissions, create a webpage with sample code to view, edit, create, and delete records.

 1. Go back to the **Power Pages Design Studio**.